-- Disagreements in the community about future development
+- Due to disagreements within the community about future direction

 Was this article helpful?